-However, many Breton villages iust are picturesque: but at Pont-Aven there is a constant bustle with the harbour linking the worlds of the countryside and the sea; this goes some way to explain this place's attraction...
-Furthermore, the arrival in 1863 of the railway Quimperlé enabled Parisians to visit the valley easily - in a few hours travel they were in another world. another culture with authentic costumes traditions...
+However, many Breton villages are just as picturesque ; but at Pont- Aven there is a constant bustle with the harbour linking the worlds of the countryside and the sea; this goes some way to explain this place's attraction...
+Furthermore, the arrival in 1863 of the railway at Quimperlé enabled Parisians to visit the valley easily - in a few hours travel they were in another world, another culture with authentic costumes and traditions...